 Kathmandu to Lukla or vice versa flight is not stable.
 Once you enter the terminal of the domestic airport you will find the slogan of Yeti Airlines “Fly in Time”.
 However, they can’t assure you that you will fly in time.
 So, just pray that your flight will take place as per your printed flight schedule.

 2. Snap aerial (bird’s eye) view of Lukla Airport

-After you land in Lukla you are supposed to walk through southeast trail and further head towards the north.
-After taking this sharp left turn towards the north, you will spot thrilling view of the Tenzing Hillary Airport.
-Take your camera out and take a birds eye photo of Lukla Airport.
+After you land in Lukla you are supposed to walk through the southeast trail and further head towards the north.
+After taking this sharp left turn towards the north, you will spot a thrilling view of the Tenzing Hillary Airport.
+Take your camera out and take a birds-eye photo of Lukla Airport.
 It is one of the most dangerous airstrips in the world and now you will understand why!

 3. Buy a blessing scarf (Khada) and tie it on suspension bridge you pass by

 On your trail from Phakding to Namche,f you are supposed to cross five long suspension bridges over the same river.
 You will be crossing similar suspension and trust bridges not only in the same river but also in several other parts of the trail.
 You will find many scarves tied on both rails of the bridge.
 Sherpa people believed it as a sign of good luck.
 Buy some scarves in Kathmandu or Lukla and tie it on suspension bridges along the way.

 4. Hike to Everest View Hotel | Order your cup of tea and enjoy the view of Everest right in front of your table